temporalio/documentation/docs-src/concepts/what-is-a-temporal-sdk.md

 ### SDKs in development

-The following SDKs are in alpha/pre-alpha development stages, but are not yet supported in the Developer's guide:
+The following SDKs are in development and do not yet have developer's guides:

 - [.NET](https://github.com/temporalio/sdk-dotnet)
 - [Rust](https://github.com/temporalio/sdk-core)